Back to Black (film): Release

 Originally scheduled to be released by StudioCanal in Australia on 18 April 2024, the film's release there was moved forward by a week to 11 April.
 The film was respectively released by StudioCanal UK and Kino Swiat in the United Kingdom and Poland on 12 April 2024, followed by Germany and the Netherlands on 18 April, and France and New Zealand the following week.

-Focus Features purchased the US and most international distribution rights for $20 million, which according to Deadline Hollywood limited the film marketing.
+Focus Features purchased the North American and select international distribution rights for $20 million, which according to Deadline Hollywood limited the film marketing.
 Its parent company Universal Pictures handled some international distribution, excluding territories where StudioCanal or its affiliates have rights to the film.
 Focus Features originally scheduled the film to be released in the US on 10 May 2024, but that release date was subsequently moved a week later.

 Reception

 Box office

-As of 17 July 2024, Back to Black has grossed $6.1 million in the United States and Canada and $44.7 million in other territories, for a worldwide total of $50.8 million.
+As of 17 July 2024, Back to Black has grossed $6.1 million in the United States and Canada and $44.8 million in other territories, for a worldwide total of $51 million.

 Back to Black debuted at number one in the UK and Ireland with £2.77 million ($3.4 million), ahead of Civil War.

 In the United States and Canada, Back to Black was released alongside IF and The Strangers: Chapter 1, and was projected to gross $4–6 million from 2,008 theaters in its opening weekend.
 The film made $1.2 million on its first day ($375,000 from Thursday night previews), and went on to debut to $2.9 million, finishing in fifth.